chain4travel/decode-travel-website/src/components/terms.md

 - 1. The Hackathon is organised by Chain4Travel AG (hereinafter, the “**Organiser**”).
   2. The Hackathon is designed to develop open-source or source available licenses applicable to new and innovative solutions to be implemented within the Camino Network (i.e., the first layer 1 built by the travel industry for the travel industry) with a focus on travel technology.
 The Hackathon will provide an opportunity for travel companies to meet external talent and upskill their staff as well as for interested travel and/or tech enthusiasts to tap into web technologies.
-  3. Unless explicitly indicated otherwise on the Website, the physical Hackathon will take place in Antalya (Türkiye) in November 2024.
+  3. Unless explicitly indicated otherwise on the Website, the physical Hackathon will take place in Crete (Greece) in May 2025.
 For more details on the timeline of the Hackathon please consult the Website.
 The Organiser reserves the right to change days, time and location due to technical or organizational needs by announcing such changes on the Website.

 **2.- Eligibility**